-Cologne’s Chocolate Museum is home to a glass chocolate factory, where visitors of all ages can see how the coca bean turns into a chocolate bar.
+Cologne’s Chocolate Museum is home to a glass chocolate factory, where visitors of all ages can see how the cocoa bean turns into a chocolate bar.
 The machines in the small chocolate factory all have viewing windows, so you can get a detailed look at the individual production steps.

 The exhibition tells you all about the rich history of chocolate, from the Mayan’s chocolate “drink of the gods” to today's commercials.
 If all this talk about chocolate made your mouth water, head to the 10-feet high chocolate fountain.
 The museum staff will be happy to dip a stick of waffle into the warm chocolate to give you a try.